FailAcademy/learning/README.md

 **Step 2:**

-When finished, push your branch to origin and create a pull request against `master`.
+When finished, push your branch to `origin`, eg. `git push origin adp-london-update-slides` and create a pull request against `master`.
 After your code has been reviewed and approved, it will be merged into `master`.

 ### Deploying your LMS